English language education

 - Adequate heating, lighting and ventilation.

 Each host family can accommodate up to three students, but only one student of any particular mother tongue.
 There should only be two students to a room at any time and a well-balanced and varied diet should be provided.
-EFL organisations offering residential programmes are required to have the accommodation approved by Fáilte Ireland - (the National Tourism Development Board for the island of Ireland).
+ELE organisations offering residential programmes are required to have the accommodation approved by Fáilte Ireland.
 Further details are available from ACELS and schools must carry out regular checks on the accommodation they provide for students.

-The purpose of TEFL courses is to familiarise candidates with current practices in teaching English as a foreign language.
+The purpose of ELT courses is to familiarise candidates with current practices in teaching English as a foreign language.
 Courses also instruct candidates how to construct and teach a series of lessons appropriate to the level and needs of language learners.
-TEFL courses are run in many private schools and a number of universities.
+ELT courses are run in many private schools and a number of universities.
 They range from basic introductory courses to courses designed to prepare candidates for the workplace.
-More in-depth courses aimed at TEFL professionals interested in further professional development are also available from both private schools and universities.
+More in-depth courses aimed at ELT professionals interested in further professional development are also available from both private schools and universities.

 Test of Interactive English